2016 Slovak parliamentary election: Parliamentary parties prior to the election (2012–2016)

+Newly elected parliamentary parties (2016–2020)

 Results

 Eight parties passed the 5% threshold to win seats; Direction – Social Democracy (SMER–SD) lost 34 seats, losing its majority in the National Council, but remained the largest party with 49 seats.
 Freedom and Solidarity (SaS) became the second party with 21 seats and Ordinary People (OĽANO–NOVA) third with 19 seats.
 Both performed better than their predicted pre-election polls, by distancing themselves from the previous government.

 The Christian Democratic Movement (KDH) performed poorly, losing all 16 of their seats.
 They just failed to cross the 5 percent threshold required for parliamentary representation, for the first time since the establishment of an independent Slovakia in 1993.
 The far-right nationalist Slovak National Party (SNS) and Kotleba – People's Party Our Slovakia (ĽSNS) parties entered parliament with 8.6 percent (15 seats) and 8.0 percent (14 seats) of the vote respectively.
 According to an exit poll, dissatisfaction with corruption and social issues led many to vote for ĽSNS.

 Other parties who gained representation in parliament include Most–Híd, We Are Family, and Network (the latter two being new parties with their first ever representation in parliament).
 Overall voter turnout was 59.8 percent.

 Twelve of the 150 MPs were elected due to preferential voting despite being initially placed further down their party list than the number of seats won by their party; 7 out of 19 for OĽANO–NOVA, one out of 14 for Kotleba, two out of 11 for SNS, one out of 11 for Most–Híd and one out of 10 for Network.